m-jezewski/task-manager/README.md

 In this project user is able to:

-- Regiter, log in and log out
+- Register, log in and log out
 - Add, edit and remove tasks
 - Separate and allocate tasks to logical containers (spaces, statuses)
 - That also means adding and removing above-mentioned, additionally, user can select status color displayed in the section headers
-- Display tasks in following ways:
+- Display tasks in the following ways:
   - To-Do List
   - Semi-Kanban Board
   - Calendar (day, week, month)